rust-lang/rust-forge/src/infra/docs/aws-regions.md

   want to use a cheaper region here to benefit at least a little bit.
 - `eu-central-1` - Since we're not deploying that many resources to Europe, we want to optimize for location here.

+When deploying new resources, they should be deployed to `us-east-2` by default.
+Only resources that need to be geographically distributed should be deployed to `eu-central-1`.